 - Character Map for the novel’s many interconnected relationships by Mona Chalabi, and applauded by Evaristo on Twitter

-- NEW! (added June 16) Character list with brief descriptions, discussion topics, and additional resources – marmaladeandmustardseed.com.
+- Character list with brief descriptions, discussion topics, and additional resources – marmaladeandmustardseed.com.

 - Girl, Woman, Other – many readers’ comments – Goodreads